radicle-dev/radicle-upstream/DEVELOPMENT.md

 ## Proxy

-All of Upstream's business tying together the radicle code collaboration and registry protocols is provided to the UI via [GraphQL][gq] by a rust binary called the proxy.
+All of Upstream's business logic tying together the radicle code collaboration and registry protocols is provided to the UI via [GraphQL][gq] by a rust binary called the proxy.
 It uses [warp][wa] to serve a [Juniper][ju] powered API providing all necessary queries and mutations.